Mach (kernel): Performance issues

 Mach was originally intended to be a replacement for classical monolithic UNIX, and for this reason contained many UNIX-like ideas.
-For instance, Mach used a permissioning and security system patterned on UNIX's file system.
+For instance, Mach provided a permissions and security system similar to that used by UNIX's file system.
 Since the kernel was privileged (running in kernel-space) over other OS servers and software, it was possible for malfunctioning or malicious programs to send it commands that would cause damage to the system, and for this reason the kernel checked every message for validity.
 Additionally most of the operating system functionality was to be located in user-space programs, so this meant there needed to be some way for the kernel to grant these programs additional privileges, e.g. to directly access hardware.

 Some of Mach's more esoteric features were also based on this same IPC mechanism.
 For instance, Mach was able to support multi-processor machines with ease.
 In a traditional kernel extensive work needs to be carried out to make it reentrant or interruptible, as programs running on different processors could call into the kernel at the same time.
 Under Mach, the bits of the operating system are isolated in servers, which are able to run, like any other program, on any processor.
 Although in theory the Mach kernel would also have to be reentrant, in practice this is not an issue because its response times are so fast it can simply wait and serve requests in turn.
 Mach also included a server that could forward messages not just between programs, but even over the network, which was an area of intense development in the late 1980s and early 1990s.

 Unfortunately, the use of IPC for almost all tasks turned out to have serious performance impact.
 Benchmarks on 1997 hardware showed that Mach 3.0-based UNIX single-server implementations were about 50% slower than native UNIX.

 Study of the exact nature of the performance problems turned up a number of interesting facts.
-One was that the IPC itself was not the problem: there was some overhead associated with the memory mapping needed to support it, but this added only a small amount of time to making a call.
+One was that the IPC was not the problem: there was some overhead associated with the memory mapping needed to support it, but this added only a small amount of time to making a call.
 The rest, 80% of the time being spent, was due to additional tasks the kernel was running on the messages.
 Primary among these was the port rights checking and message validity.
 In benchmarks on an 486DX-50, a standard UNIX system call took an average of 21μs to complete, while the equivalent operation with Mach IPC averaged 114μs.
 Only 18μs of this was hardware related; the rest was the Mach kernel running various routines on the message.
 Given a syscall that does nothing, a full round-trip under BSD would require about 40μs, whereas on a user-space Mach system it would take just under 500μs.